pmq20/node-packer/node/doc/api/addons.md

  - Node.js includes a number of other statically linked libraries including OpenSSL.
 These other libraries are located in the `deps/` directory in the Node.js source tree.
-Only the V8 and OpenSSL symbols are purposefully re-exported by Node.js and may be used to various extents by Addons.
+Only the libuv, OpenSSL, V8 and zlib symbols are purposefully re-exported by Node.js and may be used to various extents by Addons.
    See [Linking to Node.js' own dependencies][] for additional information.

 All of the following examples are available for [download][] and may